jmvlangen/modular-method-package/examples/literature/Dieulefait-Freitas-2014.rst

    sage: sum(len(nfs_big[i][0]) for i in range(len(nfs_big)))
    0

-We however find there is no newforms remaining at all.
+We however find there are no newforms remaining at all.